 Here’s how to set up a VPN that has all these features:

-- Works natively on iOS
+- Works natively on iOS and macOS

 - Doesn't require you to manage certificates or keys